 Solitary confinement is not a punishment when it is voluntary and shared with God

 Today’s saint was born in an unknown year.
 He left his native Cologne to study in Rheims, France, as a young man and was ordained a priest around 1055.
-Aware of Bruno’s obvious talents, the bishop of Rheims demanded that the young priest remain in his diocese, where Bruno became the head of Rheims’ most illustrious school for almost two decades and then Chancellor of the diocese.
-Bruno’s trajectory was, at this point in his life, typical of talented, educated and well-connected priests of his era.
+Aware of Bruno’s obvious talents, the Bishop of Rheims demanded that the young priest remain in his diocese, where Bruno became the head of Rheims’ most illustrious school for almost two decades and then Chancellor of the diocese.
+Bruno’s trajectory was, at this point in his life, typical of talented, educated, and well-connected priests of his era.
 He was destined to become a good, scholarly, and politically aware medieval bishop, the kind whose graves fill the floors and stuff the side chapels of many Gothic cathedrals.
 But a bad bishop altered the arc of Bruno’s trajectory.
 Bruno’s bishop-patron died and was succeeded by a corrupt aristocrat who had bought his office.
-This ecclesiastic had little concern for the Church except as a pool of money and power from which he could drink.
+This ecclesiastic had little concern for the Church except as a well of money and power from which he could freely drink.
 Revolt, sharp tensions, recriminations, and violence ensued.
 Everyone was damaged.
 Bruno withdrew from the scene, partly to avoid being named a bishop himself and partly to reevaluate what prize he was truly seeking in life.

-Though Bruno founded the Grand Chartreuse, he did not remain there for long.
+Though Bruno founded the Grande Chartreuse, he did not remain there for long.
 A former pupil of Bruno’s had become Pope, and he needed Bruno’s hand on the rudder to help him navigate the ship of the Church in the rough seas of medieval ecclesiastical politics.
-So Bruno moved to Rome and lived in a cell amidst the crumbled arches and half walls of the baths of Diocletian.
+So Bruno moved to Rome and lived in a cell amidst the crumbled arches and half walls of the Baths of Diocletian.
 His every intention of returning to the Grande Chartreuse was frustrated.
 The Pope compelled Bruno to remain in Italy in case his services were needed, even as the Pope and his court were on the run from determined enemies.
-Resigned to his exile, and refusing an appointment as bishop in southern Italy, in about 1094 Bruno and some followers spawned a mini-Chartreuse in Calabria, Italy, called La Torre, although this second foundation was later to be absorbed into the Cistercian Order.
+Resigned to his exile, and refusing an appointment as bishop in Southern Italy, in about 1094 Bruno and some followers spawned a mini-Chartreuse in Calabria, Italy, called La Torre, although this second foundation was later to be absorbed into the Cistercian Order.
 Bruno died there, living in silence as a monk.
 He was never formally canonized and left no rule for his Order, leaving that task to a successor.